latxh/latxh/README.md

 ## Hi there, I'm Brian!

-I'm a Computer Science student at the University of Toronto, passionate about data, design and entrepreneurship.
+I'm a Computer Science student at the University of Toronto, passionate about software, design and entrepreneurship.
 You can see some of my projects below or visit my website to learn more about me -- <a href="https://latchman.ca/" target="_blank">latchman.ca</a>

 - 🖌️ Currently a Design Technologist Intern at Shopify
 - ⚡ Incoming Software Engineer Intern at Microsoft